braginets/InteractiveDismiss/README.md

 #  Simple Interactive Transitions using UIViewPropertyAnimator

-gives us amazing tool to make UIView animations interactive. this project is simple experiment, feel free to extend and customize
+UIViewPropertyAnimator gives us amazing tool to make UIView animations interactive. this project is simple experiment, feel free to extend and customize

 1. Copy `InteractiveDismissing` class to your project